-What Is the 100 Point Identification Check in Australia?
+What Is the 100 Points of Identification Check?

-There is no standardized 100 Points ID Check used across all Australia.
+There is no standardized 100 Points of ID used across all Australia.
 The points given to specific documents won’t always be the same.
-For example, the 100 Points ID Check for opening your bank account won’t be the same as for a rental application.
+For example, the 100 Points of ID Check for opening your bank account won’t be the same as for a rental application.

 Since it varies each time, it’s best to have as many documents as possible.
 When you’re packing up, be sure to pack these in your carry-on for safekeeping.